EN 303 687: Wi-Fi 6E and Wi-Fi 7 in the 6 GHz band

 News · Radio standards

-ETSI published in early 2026 an updated version of EN 303 687, the European harmonised standard covering Wi-Fi equipment operating in the 6 GHz band (5945-6425 MHz).
-The update clarifies test methods for Wi-Fi 7 features, 320 MHz channels, Multi-Link Operation, 4096-QAM modulation, while keeping the regulatory frame on the same two operating modes: Low Power Indoor and Very Low Power.
-For manufacturers, the gap with the FCC framework is now confirmed: no outdoor Standard Power in Europe at this stage.
+EN 303 687, the European harmonised standard covering Wi-Fi equipment operating in the 6 GHz band (5945-6425 MHz), was cited in the Official Journal of the European Union in May 2025, with restrictions.
+Its current version V1.1.1 already covers the Wi-Fi 7 channel widths up to 320 MHz, and ETSI has opened revision work on the standard.
+The regulatory frame keeps the same two operating modes: Low Power Indoor and Very Low Power.
+For manufacturers, the gap with the FCC framework is confirmed: no outdoor Standard Power in Europe at this stage.

 The 6 GHz band scope in Europe